 Medical Screening and Intake Telephone Call - Booking and What to Expect

-Once you have selected your virtual appointment time you will receive a few emails automatically from us, please complete the Medical History and Consent forms before your Medical Screening and Intake Telephone Call.
+If you book your intake time online you will receive a few emails automatically from us, please complete the Medical History and Consent forms before your Medical Screening and Intake Telephone Call.
 During this telephone call you will speak with a patient intake worker to discuss abortion options available to you, review your medical history and eligibility, and determine what testing is needed prior to your appointment.

 Making Appointments for Blood Work and Ultrasound

-Please arrange appointments for your blood work and ultrasound during the time frame recommended in the email.
+Please arrange appointments for your blood work and ultrasound during the time frame recommended in your confirmation email.
 If you are having difficulty scheduling your ultrasound or blood work appointment please call us at 519-743-9360.

-Although Health Canada no longer requires an ultrasound for the provision of Mifegymiso, although SHORE Centre clinicians may still require them based on your health hisotry.
+Although Health Canada no longer requires an ultrasound for the provision of Mifegymiso, although SHORE Centre clinicians may still require them based on your health history.

 Your Appointment for Blood Work

-In preparing for your appointment, you will have blood work completed.
-The requisition you received for blood work has the following items checked off on it: CBC, ABO, Chlamydia (CT), Gonorrhea (GC) and bHCG.
+Your requisition for blood work has the following items checked off on it: CBC, ABO, Chlamydia (CT), Gonorrhea (GC) and bHCG.